samyakpadwekar/Java_backend/Spring boot/Readme.md

 - Content negotiation is the server's way of figuring out which version (English or Spanish) to send to each user based on their preference.
 - Spring uses the Accept header in the client's HTTP request to understand the client's preferred content format.

-### 14.Explain the concept of versioning in RESTful APIs, and how can it be implemented in Spring?
+### Q.Explain the concept of versioning in RESTful APIs, and how can it be implemented in Spring?
 - Versioning in RESTful APIs is a practice of providing multiple versions of your API to clients.
 - It allows you to make changes to your API while ensuring that existing clients can continue to use the older versions without disruption.
 -  Versioning is essential to maintain compatibility and manage the evolution of your API over time.